blacksp00k/ctfs/HackTheBox/Retired-Machines/SwagShop/SwagShop-Writeup.md

 	- How does do I get Z with:
 		- ... etc
 Learnt:
+- proxying to debug exploit PoC with python
+-
 Beyond Root:
 - PHP injection
 - Python3 revision